insin/concur/README.rst

 Constructor logic should be provided as a function -- ``prototypeProps.constructor()`` -- when required.

-If ``Concur`` is the context object for calls to this method (i.e. if you call ``Concur.extend()``), the resulting child constructor will inherit from ``Object``.
+If ``Concur`` is the context object for calls to this function (i.e. if you call ``Concur.extend()``), the resulting child constructor will inherit from ``Object``.

-Child constructors created with this method will have their own reference to the ``extend()`` function attached, for convenientl creation of further child constructors.
+Child constructors created with this function will have their own reference to the ``extend()`` function attached, for convenientl creation of further child constructors.